SkYy-06/Candidate-Dashboard/README.md

 🌐 API Documentation

-The API endpoints are documented and can be tested using Postman.
+You can test all API endpoints using Postman:

-Endpoints
+Postman Collection Link

+Endpoints:

 GET /api/profile/:id — Fetches a specific candidate profile by its unique ID.